stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 ### Manage API Keys for an Account

 In some cases, you may need to delete or disable (revoke) an API Key.
 This is important for management of API Keys.
 For example, a developer may delete an API Key because it has been compromised, or the administrator may disable all API Keys for a developer that is past due on payments for the service.
-API Keys can be retrieved from either the 'Application' or 'Account'.
+API Keys can be retrieved from either the `Application` or `Account`.
 Once it is retrieved, it can be deleted or disabled.

 #### Deleting an API Key
 {% codetab id:delete-api-key langs:java node python %}
 ------
 APIKey apiKey = application.getApiKey("FURThLWDE4MElDTFVUMDNDTzpQSHozZ");
-apiKey.delete()
+apiKey.delete();
 ------
+application.getApiKey('FURThLWDE4MElDTFVUMDNDTzpQSHozZ', function(err, apiKey){
+    apiKey.delete(function(){
+        console.log('API Key Deleted');
+    });
+});
 ------
+# Delete an api key
+api_key.delete()
 ------
 {% endcodetab %}